Jayybee21/Android-NotesApplication-repo/README.md

 # Android-NotesApplication-repo
-Simple android notes app that lets you add and delete the,
+Simple android notes app that lets you add and delete notes